DesignEngrLab/TVGL/TessellationAndVoxelizationGeometryLibrary/Numerics/README.txt

 everything else is already doubles like area and bounds, and applications currently using TVGL use doubles, it seems problematic to go with this throughout TVGL.

-However, the concept to use Vector2 and Vector3 structs everywhere versus Vector2 (which are reference types) is likely to be a speed and memory improvement.
+However, the concept to use Vector2 and Vector3 structs everywhere versus double arrays (which are reference types) is likely to be a speed and memory improvement.

 So, what we've done here is simply copy System.Numerics files and change all floats to doubles.